 3. Organize your garden shed

-In the off-season, it’s a great time to purge and organize your garden shed or storage space so you won’t waste time digging for your trusty trowel when you could be digging in the garden instead.
-After you select and purchase your seeds for the season, organize them according to a planting schedule you set up using our frost date calendar and the back of the seed packet.
+In the off-season, purge and organize your garden shed or storage space so you won’t waste time digging for your trusty trowel when you could be digging in the garden instead.
+After you select and purchase your seeds for the season, arrange them according to the planting schedule you set up using our frost date calendar and the back of the seed packet.

 Get more tips for organizing your garden shed or storage space.